isovector/certainty-by-construction/src/book/Chapter1-Agda.lagda.md

 Agda program takes on.
 Rather than attempting to give an algorithm that transforms some bit pattern corresponding to `def:false` into one corresponding to `ctor:true`, we simply give a list of definitions and trust the compiler to work out the details.
-It doesn't matter *how* Agda decides to map `not false` into `ctor:true`, so long as it manages to!
+It doesn't matter *how* Agda decides to map `expr:not false` into `ctor:true`, so long as it manages to!

 ## Normalization